Taliban crisis is responsible for rise in fuel prices, claims Karnataka BJP MLA

 “Go to Taliban.
 Petrol is Rs 50 [per litre] in Afghanistan, but there’s no one to use it,” Payal told journalists.
 “At least there is safety in India.
 The third wave of Covid-19 is about to hit us.
 The country is going through a tough time, and you are talking about petrol prices.”

-Fuel prices have risen progressively since May 2020.
+Fuel prices in India have risen progressively since May 2020.

 Union Minister of Petroleum and Natural Gas Hardeep Singh Puri in August claimed that the money collected from the excise duty is used to finance various welfare schemes.